Eden (New Zealand TV channel): Brunch

 In September 2012, Choice TV aired its own TV morning show called Brunch with April Ieremia and former All Black rugby player Josh Kronfeld hosting.

 The first season finished on 21 December 2012 with a total of 65 episodes but was not renewed.

-Eden+1
+Eden +1

-Eden+1 (stylized as eden+1) is a 1-hour timeshift channel.
+Eden +1 (stylised as eden +1) is a 1-hour timeshift channel.
 It was launched on 21 March 2022, replacing The Edge TV. eden+1 is available on Freeview Channel 18 and Sky Channel 505.